rust-lang/rustc-dev-guide/src/mir/passes.md

 To produce the optimized MIR for a given def-id `D`, `optimized_mir(D)` goes through several suites of passes, each grouped by a query.
-Each suite consists of passes which perform analysis, transformation or optimization.
+Each suite consists of passes which perform linting, analysis, transformation or optimization.
 Each query represent a useful intermediate point where we can access the MIR dialect for type checking or other purposes:

 - `mir_built(D)` – it gives the initial MIR just after it's built;